MLS returns to action after poignant moment of silence

 It was a poignant moment that put two of the nation’s most prominent changes over the last four months — masks and movements — at the forefront of the sport’s return.

 The group was formerly called the Black Players Coalition of MLS but changed its name this week to Black Players for Change.
-Originally announced on Juneteenth, the group started in the wake of George Floyd’s death with the hope of combatting systemic racism both in soccer and the players’ communities.
+Originally announced on Juneteenth, the group started in the wake of George Floyd’s death with the hope of combating systemic racism both in soccer and the players’ communities.
 The league and the players’ union endorsed the organization.

 Several other players from Orlando City and Inter Miami took a knee near midfield during the demonstration.
+Orlando’s Nani scored in the seventh minute of stoppage time and held on for a 2-1 victory over expansion Miami.

 The two in-state teams delivered their own moment of silence by taking a knee along with the referee and the line judges just before the opening kick.